ACLab-Bioinfo/aclab_website_1.1.5/opportunity/index.md

 1. preferably has a Master’s degree in Biology, Biochemistry, Immunology, Life Sciences or related fields;
 2. preferably at least one year of experience in immunology, metabolomics, bioinformatics, molecular biology research, and/or animal experiment;
 3. an excellent command of spoken and written English and Chinese (Cantonese or Putonghua);
-4. a team player and willing to work independently;
+4. a team player and willing to work independently.
-5. able to work overtime and underpressure.

 We give careful, individual attention to each applicant.
 If you’re interested in joining us, please email **cover letter, CV, and two letters of reference** to Prof. Cheng.